 Course registration can be completed online via AIMS platform (Administrative Information Management System) – an electronic infrastructure where students can deal with a lot of academic and campus-related matters.
 If the course you wish to take does not accept online registration, then you need to register the course by submitting a paper Add/Drop Form the appropriate teaching department for approval.
 To view a demonstration of the screens for printing the Add/Drop Form on AIMS, click here.

 More details are provided on the course registration website.

 Students will receive a payment notice within a month after their arrival at CityU, showing how much they owe for fees and charges, such as tuition, residence fee and insurance premium, and the payment due date.
 They can also check their account summary on AIMS via the e-Portal.
-The fees can be settled by cash or a personal cheque in Hong Kong dollars at the Hang Seng Bank on campus, or by an ATM transfer of Hong Kong dollars through a local bank account.
+There are a number of ways to settle the fees, both locally and internationally.
+Please see "Payment Method" for details.

 Students who do not pay the fees and charges in full by the payment due date may have their student enrollment status suspended by the University.
 A late payment charge may also be imposed on the outstanding balance.

 The Octopus Card is a stored-value card accepted by almost all public transport, and at many restaurants and other places including fast-food outlets, convenience stores, supermarkets, vending machines and pay phones.
 Full-time students aged 25 or below are eligible to apply for a Personalised Octopus Card with 'Student Status', offering discounts of up to 50% on the MTR.
 An application form for the Octopus card can be obtained from the Student Development Services at the beginning of the semester, or from any one of the MTR stations.

 For other information about the Octopus Card, please visit the website of Octopus Card.